luyibest001/AGMgmtConsole/README.md

    - search in add-ons "postgres", select "Heroku Postgres"
    - go to "Heroku Postgres", under "Settings" tab, there is database credentials.
    - edit file "AGMgmtConsole/config/database.php" and .env, set env constant and create a new database connection "AGMgmt"
+   - in Laravel, set default database connection to AGMgmt

 7. Install Vue in Laravel
    in terminal: <br>
    $ composer require laravel/ui <br>